Offshore Company Overview

 - Low Tax Offshore Company – these are offshore companies found in offshore jurisdictions that enjoy a low statutory or effective rate of taxation (e.g. Seychelles CSL)

-- Limited Liability Company (LLC) – the LLC is a fiscally transparent company that allows income and tax liability to pass through to its members (e.g. Delaware LLC, Nevis LLC)
+- Limited Liability Company (LLC) – the LLC is a fiscally transparent company that allows income and tax liability to pass through to its members (e.g. Florida LLC, Delaware LLC, Nevis LLC)

 - Limited Liability Partnership (LLP) – this is a fiscally transparent entity that may be operating without attracting tax in the jurisdiction of formation (e.g. UK LLP)